Unleash/unleash/website/docs/reference/environments.md

 ## Migration

-To ease migration we have created a special environment called “default”.
+To ease migration we have created a special environment called **default**.
 All existing activation strategies have been added to this environment.
 All existing Client API keys have also been scoped to work against the default environment to ensure zero disruption as part of the upgrade.

 If you're currently using strategy constraints together with the “environment” field on the Unleash Context, you should be aware that the new environment support works slightly differently.
 With environments, the SDK API will use the client's API key to determine which environment the client is configured for.
 The API then sends _only_ strategies belonging to the client's environment.
 This means that you might not need the "environment" property of the Unleash Context anymore.